Ysgol Penglais School: Estyn reports

 Around 14% of pupils speak Welsh as the predominant language at home, and 21% speak Welsh fluently.

 Charity events

-Penglais School has supported many charities in the past, long standing support has been made for the Sudan appeal.
-In April 2007, a huge event took place involving the entirety of the student body collecting on the main playing field to form the shape of the world.
+The school has supported many charities in the past, including long-standing support for the Sudan appeal.
+In April 2007, there was a huge event in which the entire student body collected on the main playing field to form a map of the world.
 This event raised money for the Send my friend to school charity and aimed to increase awareness for the Global Campaign for Education.
 The event was photographed by the Royal Commission on the Ancient and Historical Monuments of Wales.
+In 2026, the school aimed to raise over £10,000 for Teenage Cancer Trust and Latch Wales in support of two students fighting cancer.